 Depending on the religion or cultural customs, a unity ceremony may be incorporated in the nuptials.
 This unity ritual is performed by the couple to physically symbolize their matrimony.

 The candle lighting ceremony is a common example, wherein the bride and groom lights one candle, and then both of them light a third one together.
-Another easy option is for the bride and the groom to bind their hands together using a ribbon.
+Other easy options for the bride and the groom are to bind their hands together using a ribbon or even take a shot of their favorite drink together.

 Keep in mind to allocate enough time for this segment.
 Other traditions may need to carry out elaborate rituals.
 So, it is vital to accurately estimate how much time this activity will take.